jgater/gravedesk/README.md

 ============

 * You'll need to download and install Node.js, obviously.
 Tested on 0.8.9 from nodejs.org
-* A copy of mnode -vongodb from mongodb.org running on localhost, default port (27017)
+* A copy of mongodb from mongodb.org running on localhost, default port (27017)
 * git clone this repository to a suitable folder
 	`git clone git@bitbucket.org:jgater/gravedesk.git`
 * install necessary libraries to compile the npm modules; on ubuntu for example